llord1/llord1.github.io/_posts/2020-08-26-AssetsSLUlaw.md

 Prefer not to respond

-This question seeks to explore the boundaries of fluency required to interact with and represent a Saint Lucian Kwéyòl speaker.
-This may establish if there is or is not a need for lawyers to acquire the language.

-+ *16. Have you ever declined to represent a client or recommended a different lawyer to address a case due to perceived language barriers?*

-Yes

-No

-Prefer not to respond

-This question seeks to explore the personal linguistic limitations of lawyers in a multilingual environment.
-This may reinforce the perceived need for lawyers to acquire additional languages.
+This question is simply to assess the resources available within this multilingual environment.
+If there is a substantial support system already in existence, this could also suggest that the industry has considered the connection of linguistics to the legal field.
+This question may be flawed since it could be one large firm, but not the entire industry, that has such an interest in linguistics.
+However, it could be argued that based on a favorable overall total percentage of participation, could still have a positive reflection on the industry.